-Our favorite Mexican-inspired homemade enchilada sauce recipe is simple to prepare right on the stovetop.
+Our favorite Mexican-inspired vegan enchilada sauce recipe is simple to prepare right on the stovetop.
 It is made with a delicious seasoning blend, and perfect poured over a wide variety of enchiladas.

 Making your own enchilada sauce lets you control the ingredients and also leave out any additives and preservatives.

 Plus it tastes so much better than the canned or packaged alternatives!